Advice

 • Fee for ongoing financial advice — A recurring fee covering services like reviews, reports, calls, emails, and newsletters, often paid monthly

-• Review fee — A one-time charge for revising your financial plan, making necessary changes, and aligning your investments with goals, for instance.
+• Review fee — A one-time charge for revising your financial plan, making necessary changes, and aligning your investments with financial goals, for instance.

 • Investment platform fee — Fixed charge for the administrative financial platform handling your investments.